The Key to Peace (Colossians 1:15-20)

 Let me give you some background to the passage that we read this morning.
 It was written by the apostle Paul to the church in Colossae.
 In some ways, Colossae had a similar spiritual climate to what we have.
 They had a number of very different religious belief systems.
 Many people blended religious beliefs from different systems.

 We’re like that today.
 The Pew Forum conducted a survey last year and found that 65% of us hold contradictory religious beliefs.
 Alan Cooperman, a member of the Pew Forum research team, concluded: “Mixing and matching practices and beliefs is much more the norm than the exception.”
 Scott Thumma, a professor of sociology of religion at the Hartford Institute for Religious Research, said, “Today, the individual rarely finds all their spiritual needs in one congregation or one religion.”
 People who lived in Colossae would have loved what singer Sheryl Crow has said: “I believe in God.
 I believe in Jesus and Buddha and Mohammed and all those that were enlightened.
 I wouldn’t say necessarily that I’m a strict Christian.
-I’m not sure I believe in heaven.”
+I’m not sure if I believe in heaven.”

 The problem is that when surrounded by this type of belief system, it’s very easy for Christians to begin to blend different beliefs.
 Pretty soon we’re looking everywhere for answers, but we’re not looking to Jesus.
 When we do this, we begin to develop a wrong view of the world that affects how we live.
 An inaccurate way of seeing the world leads to an inaccurate way of living in the world.